 The AP Readiness Program is designed to provide training and support for teachers in Advanced Placement instruction while preparing students for AP courses.
 Working with master instructors and teachers, students will build a strong conceptual foundation that will allow them to excel in Advanced Placement courses.

-These special sessions on specific AP courses are held on the UCLA campus on Saturdays from 9 AM to 1 PM (Educators meet together without students from 1pm to 2pm).
-The district or schools provide transportation to UCLA.
+These special sessions on specific AP courses are held on Saturdays from 9:00 AM to 1 PM.

 CLASSES ARE OFFERED IN: